Skip to Content

 How long does rosemary oil take to grow hair?

-Why is the rosemary oil cloudy?
+Why is the hair oil cloudy?

 Over time, the oil will separate into 2 layers, as the heavier fatty acids will create a sediment at the bottom.
 Simply shake it up before using it on your hair and scalp.

-Why isn’t my rosemary oil bright green?
+Why isn’t my oil bright green?

-Depending on how long you infuse your rosemary oil, there may be some natural color variation between batches.
+Depending on how long you infuse your oil, there may be some natural color variation between batches.
 Yours may vary between bright yellow or a deeper greenish-yellow hue.

 Rosemary oil for hair growth – finished DIY.